-A new genre is born: the Scandi Medi Noir.
-Channel 4’s latest installment is a dystopian drama from Norway: Valkyrien
+A new genre is born, says STEPHEN ARMSTRONG: the Scandi Medi Noir.
+Channel 4’s latest Nordic installment is a dystopian drama from Norway: Valkyrien

 Valkyrien, which began last week on Channel 4 takes Scandi Noir to new heights.
 Erich Richter Strand, its creator/director says its appeal is “much more universal.”
 “Last year, the German government sent out a public announcement that every citizen should stockpile enough food for ten days and clean drinking water fro five days,” he says.
 “We’re all feeling undercurrents of angst and the sense that something dark is happening with your Brexit and America’s Trump.
 The only thing that surprises me is that there aren’t more television dramas about these fears.”

-“When they showed me Valkyrien, it was like Talk to Her crossed with Breaking Bad”
+“When they showed me Valkyrien, it was like Talk to Her crossed with Breaking Bad – this man who’s so in love with his wife that he keeps her in a coma underground to try and save her.”

 The young man in question, Leif, is part of the wider picture of Valkyrien, the first fictional depiction of one of the world’s fastest-growing movements: the “prepper” community.
 Preppers believe the world is on the brink of an apocalypse- be it cyber, nuclear, financial, environmental or even zombie- and they stockpile food and water, buy nuclear bunkers, carefully arrange finances and medicines and pack crossbows, guns and “bug-out” bags to ensure they’re ready.